Shuting05/NLP-Project/README.md

 * Final report

 ### Data
-Comments used in this project were scrapted by modifying sample codes from: https://github.com/zyingzhou/music163-spiders/blob/master/get_comments.py
+Comments used in this project were scraped by modifying sample codes from: https://github.com/zyingzhou/music163-spiders/blob/master/get_comments.py